bladehliu/chuning/cubeflow.md

 ## **6. Team & Leadership**

-### **Founding Team**
+### Founding Team

-Creator & team members of CubeFS - the CNCF graduated open-source cloud-native storage and Vearch - the first open-source vector search.

-Served as technical vice president in Internet companies and mobile device companies successively and has a deep understanding of end-cloud collaboration.
+- Founder: the creator of CubeFS - the CNCF graduated open-source cloud-native storage and Vearch - the first open-source vector search, served as technical vice president in an Internet company and an mobile device company successively and has a deep understanding of end-cloud collaboration.

+- Technical Co-Founder:
+- Product Co-Founder:

 ### **Advisors & Strategic Partners**